-When we moved as a family to Sydney in 1988, hubby, myself and our oldest son who was then only 18 months old, we spent many, many mornings and afternoons at this playground.
+When we moved as a family to Sydney, hubby, myself and our oldest son who was then only 18 months old, we spent many, many mornings and afternoons at this playground.

 Here’s all the information you need to find and enjoy this lovely fenced Eastern Suburbs playground.